steadybit/docs-public/integrate-with-steadybit/cli.md

 # CLI

-The [steadybit CLI ](https://github.com/steadybit/cli)allows you to connect your repository to steadybit.
+The [steadybit CLI ](https://github.com/steadybit/cli) allows you to connect your repository to Steadybit and having a single source of truth for all your experiments.

-#### Intention
+By enabling you to create / update and retrieve your experiment definitions you have the truth versionized at one place.
+Of course, you can also run your experiments from the command line interface.

-The Steadybit CLI enables you to define your resilience expectations via policies that your infrastructure need to comply with through configuration files that live next to your code.
-This allows you to implement gitops practices easily.
+This allows you to implement GitOps practices easily.

-#### Installation
+## Installation

 Nothing more than a simple